-The State Health Information Guidance (SHIG) has been posted on the California Office of Health Information Integrity (CalOHII) website as a public resource.11 The online SHIG will be available for as long as the public and stakeholders find it useful.
-CalOHII is not responsible to keep the SHIG current or maintain its sustainability.
+The State Health Information Guidance (SHIG) has been posted on the Center for Data Insights and Innovation (CDII) website as a public resource.11 The online SHIG will be available for as long as the public and stakeholders find it useful.
+CDII is not responsible to keep the SHIG current or maintain its sustainability.